 The evolution of the British pub beer garden has been a strangely slow and jittery one.
 Even three decades ago, the majority of boozers felt the only effort they needed to make with any precious outdoor space was to safely pile up the beer barrels and place a rotting picnic table near the fire exit.

-The last two years sparked a renaissance for the humble beer garden as Covid guidelines saw inside spaces shuttered and patios, car parks and gardens lovingly transformed with the addition of awnings, heaters and gazebos in order to keep the good times flowing – and, happily, many of them have stuck around now restrictions have been lifted.
-Here are some of the finest beer gardens in London, where ‘outdoor space’ means more than just a patch of concrete with a dog bowl.
+The past few years sparked a renaissance for the humble beer garden as Covid guidelines saw inside spaces shuttered and patios, car parks and gardens lovingly transformed with the addition of awnings, heaters and gazebos in order to keep the good times flowing — and, happily, many of them have stuck around even after restrictions had been lifted.
+Here are some of the finest London pubs with beer gardens, where ‘outdoor space’ means more than just a patch of concrete with a dog bowl.

 The People’s Park Tavern, Hackney

 An East London institution since 1865, The People’s Park Tavern is set on the tip of Victoria Park, possessing one of the largest beer gardens the capital has to offer.
 Having nailed al fresco service with its outdoor bar long before Covid reared its ugly head, it’s no surprise this beloved boozer took to post-lockdown life so well.
 In winter, its sprawling garden is sheltered by a fully heated ‘greenhaus’, and come summer it’s transformed into a picture-perfect suntrap, complete with rows of picnic benches, ideal for stretching out and soaking up some rays.
 Food here is simple yet effective with BBQ favourites served all week alongside an impressive array of craft beers and some smashing live entertainment.